kadirarli/giteSoftWP/README.md

 14. Widget named "Last 5 Films" is added below search box.
 Shortcode "Last5AddedFilms" is created for this action.
 For testing, 3 films are created.

+15. SQL dump file is exported from mysql.